graphiti-api/graphiti/_entries/resource-introduction.md

 Of course, we could always override the adapter's default behavior as well.

-None of this is tied to ActiveRecord - instead, let's build up a simple hash we can pass to something else down the line:
+None of this is tied to ActiveRecord - instead, let's build up a simple hash we can pass to an HTTP client down the line:

 ```ruby
 # app/resources/employee_resource.rb